-The Magic Porridge Pot is also known as Sweet Porridge and various similar titles.
+The Magic Porridge Pot is also known as Sweet Porridge and goes by various similar titles.

 There is a motif common in European folktales: A cooking pot that will not cease overflowing.
 Although this story is obviously a response to famine, I think it’s also a response to a general childhood way of thinking in which you’re not sure when things that start are going to stop.
 Although there were no flush toilets back in the middle ages, I still remember being wary of flushing toilets when I was a kid, never completely sure if a flushing toilet would overflow, or if a fast-running tap would ever turn off, for instance.